-

 Once Upon A Time In Hollywood

-Read more: Once Upon A Time In HollywoodAn apt allegory for the delusional arc of Hollywood, its internal downfall lies in the fact that this insight is most definitely accidental.
+Read more: Once Upon A Time In HollywoodAn apt allegory for the delusional arc of Hollywood, its downfall lies in the fact that this insight is most definitely accidental.
 A showreel glorifying the industry of canned dreams, in a backhanded kind of way, it does that pimp thing where it tries to sell you the very stuff it mocks.
-Its one…
+Its one redeeming…

 -